jbcodeforce/jbcodeforce.github.io/docs/techno/data/index.md

 ## [Apache Iceberg](https://iceberg.apache.org/docs/latest/)

 Apache Iceberg is an open table format for huge analytic datasets.
+It becomes a specifications and a set of libraries to standardize how to represent a table as a set of metadata and data files.
+The libraries support a protocol to manipulate theses file safely.

 * It adds tables to compute engines such as Spark, Trino, PrestoDB, Flink, Hive and Impala.
 * It works just like a SQL table on cloud object storage.